Big screen destinations

 Whether you need fruit and vegetables, meat, fresh fish, olives, cheese, flowers, homemade bread or even a quick haircut, Bolhão has it all on offer.
-The fresh fish is particularly good.
-At her ground-floor stall, Sara Araujo cleans her wares.
-On the ice in front of her are silvery-blue sardines, pale pink squid and iridescent fish of every shape and size.

 Perhaps because most of the vendors have worked here for decades, their warmth has become famous throughout Portugal.
 Carlos Mesquita, 26, is from Oporto.
 ‘I like the people who work here,’ he says.
 ‘It doesn’t matter if you are nine or 90, male or female, they will always call you sweetheart.’